-and call for full papers and informal presentations
+and call for full papers and for informal contributions

 about catastrophic events related to cryptography